LuisGC/blog/content/2017/06/Romantikstrasse-the-Romantic-Road_3.md

 # Day 3

 After two days visiting splendid places with invaluable surprises, we finally decided to discard a short visit to [**Salzburg**](https://en.wikipedia.org/wiki/Salzburg) in order to spend more time on each stage of our trip.
-We wanted to take advantage of our rental car and Salzbug deserves to be visited more calmly (and you don't need a car to go).
+We wanted to take advantage of our rental car and Salzbug deserves to be visited more calmly (and you don't need a car to go there).
 For similar reasons, we also ruled out going to the [**Hohenwerfen Castle**](https://en.wikipedia.org/wiki/Hohenwerfen_Castle).

-I think it was the right decision, because it allowed us to make the most of our road trip.
+I think it was the right decision, because it allowed us to make the most of the remaining of our road trip.

 ## Sankt Wolfgang im Salzkammergut